 Teaching the Alphabet seems so basic that most ESL teachers believe it is unnecessary.
 My experience has been the opposite.
-I teach the ABC names and sounds everyday for my literacy level English learners and review the Alphabet for higher level students as often as they need.
+I teach the ABC names and sounds everyday for my emergent/literacy level English learners and review the Alphabet for higher level students as often as they need.

-English learners must learn to recognize the name, capital (tall), lowercase (small), and sound/s for each letter.
+English learners must learn to recognize the letter's name, capital (tall), lowercase (small), and sound/s.
 Most Students with Limited or Interrupted Formal English (SLIFE) make the letter-sound connection slowly.
 I teach/review the whole alphabet every day.
 I give (or I ask my students for) 3-4 examples of words which begin with the same sound of the letter.
 Sometimes I ask a student to teach the class one row of the chart (with my help).
 Students really pay attention when they think they might be called upon to teach.
 Below are essential vocabulary words to reinforce the sound of each letter.
 This simple exercise also helps students acquire new vocabulary.

 - Short E = exercise exit extra elevator expensive enter exam